- Wear the Appropriate Clothing

 To ensure the safe transport of materials, remove debris like scrap lumber, especially if it has protruding nails or sharp edges, from any passageways, staircases or work areas.
 Additionally, keep storage areas clear of materials that could pose a hazard or harbor pests, like food waste or other organic debris.

-Just like in the gym, you should have someone with you when lifting heavy objects at work.
-Even if you can pick it up yourself, a spotter can help you catch the load and reset if you happen to stumble or lose your grip.
+Just like in the gym, construction workers have someone with them when lifting heavy objects at work.
+Even if an individual can pick up the object by themselves, a spotter can help catch the load if they happen to stumble or lose their grip.

 Using the proper technique can help prevent back and joint injuries.
 Here’s the appropriate technique for lifting and carrying heavy objects:

-- Plan the lift: Figure out the weight and destination of the object you need to lift and make sure the path is clear.
-Have your spotter ready and an action plan in place.
+- Plan the lift: Figure out the weight and destination of the object needing lifting.
+Ensure a clear path, and have a spotter ready and an action plan in place.

 - Warm up: Even a few minutes of dynamic stretching can significantly lower your risk of injury.
-Jog in place or to get your heart rate up, then perform some gentle stretches.
+Encourage workers to jog in place or to increase their heart rate, then perform some gentle stretches.

-- Lift: Get as close to the object as you can.
-Keeping your back straight and head up, squat down with your knees over your toes and grip the object.
-Push upwards with your legs to pick the object up.
+- Lift: Workers should get as close to the object as they can.
+Keeping their back straight and head up, workers can then squat down with their knees over their toes and grip the object.
+They should push upward with their legs to pick the object up.

-- Carry: Make sure you have a good grip on the object and carry it to its destination by taking small steps.
-When you need to change direction, lead with your feet to avoid twisting your upper body.
+- Carry: Team members should have a good grip on the object and carry it to its destination by taking small steps.
+If they need to change directions, the worker should lead with their feet to avoid twisting the upper body.

 All workers should receive proper training for their industry.
-Providing this training both minimizes the risk of construction injuries and prepares employees for emergencies when they arise.
+Providing this training both minimizes the risk of construction injuries and prepares employees to respond to emergencies when they arise.
 Job site safety training includes:

 General training: New hires must receive training before beginning their jobs or handling any equipment.
 OSHA encourages hands-on training whenever possible to ensure workers are comfortable.
 For example, forklift operators should learn both by studying written materials and by physically using a forklift.